TREEAMS

 TREEAMS will build unity across Los Angeles, providing a roadmap for students to work together to rebuild their communities.
 We are creating a network of school partnerships that cross geographic boundaries and build unity between public and private schools.
 All generations, from young siblings to grandparents, will be encouraged to attend tree planting events.
 The planting of each tree will be a symbolic act of healing and unity.

-To carry out the work, student leaders will be equipped with tools to drive environmental change, including learning Jane Goodall’s Tree Planting and Restoration System to document a neighborhood’s current conditions and provide a long-term framework to monitor growth and sustaina
+To carry out the work, student leaders will be equipped with tools to drive environmental change, including learning Jane Goodall’s Tree Planting and Restoration System to document a neighborhood’s current conditions and provide a long-term framework to monitor growth and sustainability.

 Ultimately, the project’s objective is to create a greener Los Angeles where students and their communities not only heal from loss, but also shape a sustainable, hopeful future for generations to come.